antoniol00/Practica_IoT_E2EE/Readme.md

 BROKER_PASS=###     # Password
 ```

 Then, the database must be created.
-First, run the Flask app and stop it:
+First, run the Flask app inside `platform` folder and **stops** it:

 ```
 python app.py